Sarah-C/M5Stack_M5Paper_PhotoFrame/README.md

 # M5Stack_M5Paper_PhotoFrame
 This is a dithered photo viewer.
+You need to put your collection of images in the root of an SD card for the M5Paper.
+Right now small images aren't centered, so it's best to get a collection of 960 x 540 images to fill the screen.
+Bigger than that won't be scaled, so be sure to scale your photos!

+There's an images folder included for you to privately test the program - please don't use them for anything more!
+Their copyrights are respectively their owners.

 Thanks to wizche for the photo-viewer: https://github.com/wizche/flip-pics